Gary-Lam555/credit_risk2/README.md

 This repositionary contains the capstone project 2
 The capstone project 1 is located at https://github.com/Gary-Lam555/credit_risk

-the dataset of capstone porject 2 can be can be found from https://www.kaggle.com/datasets/nanditapore/credit-risk-analysis, the dataset is about loan applicant data for credit risk analysis
+the dataset of capstone porject 2 can be can be found from https://www.kaggle.com/datasets/nanditapore/credit-risk-analysis, the dataset is about loan applicant data for credit risk analysis <p>
-The dataset contains the following columns.
+The dataset contains the following columns. <p>
-Column Descriptions:
+Column Descriptions: <p>
-ID: Unique identifier for each loan applicant.
+ID: Unique identifier for each loan applicant. <p>
 Age: Age of the loan applicant.
 Income: Income of the loan applicant.
 Home: Home ownership status (Own, Mortgage, Rent).